ThomasK33/http2-load-test/README.md

 TLS on top of the existing setup.
 These libraries provide convenient wrappers around the Hyper client to enable secure connections.

+> [!NOTE]
+> As adding hyper-rustls technically doesn't fulfil the requirement of not wrapping
+> hyper, the code implementing a TLS version is located on a separate branch [`hypertls`](https://github.com/ThomasK33/http2-load-test/tree/hypertls).

 ## Future Improvements

 - Add more detailed error handling.